PhaserEditor2D/PhaserEditor/docs/update.rst

 In Phaser Editor we do a distinction between update and upgrade.

-In theory, update and upgrade is the same, the difference is that by default the editor is going to be updated only with the changes made for the current version.
+In theory, update and upgrade are the same, the difference is that by default the editor is going to be updated only with the changes made for the current major version.

 For example, if you download version ``1.4.0`` the editor will receive automatic updates for version ``1.4.1``, ``1.4.2`` and so on.